Volodymyr-M/docs/_tabs/project.md

 Depending on your country, a week can traditionally be considered to start either from Sunday or from Monday.
 You can update the **First day of week** field on the **Regional** tab of **Project Properties** dialog to change the default setting in your project.

 Changing this property updates the user interface, including the Gantt chart on some of its zoom levels, but this change does not affect scheduling.
+If necessary, update [Calendars]({% link _tabs/calendars.md %}) in order for the schedule to be updated.

 ## Currency and Currency Position